 1975 - That great epic "Coonskin" playing at the Egyptian.
 Thanks to John Stewart for his photo, one of fourteen appearing in his Los Angeles Theaters set on Flickr.
 John is the long-time projectionist at the Austin Paramount.
 Thanks also to Mike Hume for advising of John's collection.

-c.1975 - A great view looking west from the Richard Wojcik collection on the Vintage Los Angeles Facebook page.
+c.1975 - A great view looking west from the Richard Wojcik collection appearing on the Vintage Los Angeles Facebook page.

 1979 - Another "Alien" opening night photo taken by Phil Johnson.
 Ken McIntyre shared it on the Photos of Los Angeles Facebook group.